 - Any other document as required by the insurance company

-When these documents are submitted, the insurance company verifies the information you mentioned in the proposal form.
+When these documents are submitted, the life insurance company verifies the information you mentioned in the proposal form.
 If everything is found to be correct, the life insurance policy is issued.

 A life insurance policy proves to be a financial weapon in the face of contingencies.
 While you cannot avoid the challenges life throws your way, you can definitely insure the risks that you face.
 Life insurance plans promise coverage of your life risk and help you create a safe financial net for your loved ones.
 So, invest in a life insurance policy and secure your family’s happiness.